Get ready for Auckland's biggest Kite Event

 How it works

-The Big Air Competition is split into four divisions:
+The Big Air Competition is split into three divisions:

 - Novice Kiters: Those who have been kiting for less than 2 years